Yala National Park: History

 On 1 March 1938, Yala became a national park when the Flora and Fauna Protection Ordinance was passed into law by D. S. Senanayake, the minister of agriculture.
 The park consists of five blocks.
 Subsequently, four other blocks were incorporated to the park.
 There are six national parks and three wildlife sanctuaries in the vicinity of Yala.
 Kumana National Park, Yala Strict Nature Reserve and Kataragama, Katagamuwa, and Nimalawa sanctuaries are continuous with the park.

+In 1958, Game Ranger Liyanage John Stanley Fernando was photographed at Yala National Park with a rescued leopard cub, representing one of the earliest documented examples of human–wildlife coexistence in Sri Lanka’s conservation history.
+The leopard cub was later transferred to the National Zoological Gardens in Dehiwala, Colombo, as part of early collaboration between the Department of Wildlife and the Zoo in animal care and rehabilitation.
+This image is preserved in a private family archive and is available on Wikimedia Commons as a historical record of Yala’s formative years in wildlife management.